-MARIA RESA S. CELIZ - 59, Filipino citizen, Assistant Corporate Secretary and Chief Compliance Officer lawyer of Pacis & Reyes, Attorneys.
-She is a professor at the Lyceum of the Philippines University College of Law.
+MARIA RESA S. CELIZ - 59, Filipino citizen, Assistant Corporate Secretary and Chief Compliance Officer

 Ms. Celiz obtained her Juris Doctor degree from the Ateneo de Manila University, her MA in International Relations from Boston University and BA Political Science degree from the University of the Philippines in Diliman.